ProtocolONE/ptah-docs/content/docs/seo.md

 ***

 The title and description mean that you can tell for a search engine exactly what you're talking about to categorize and understand your web page.
-Remember, title appears in search engines and the Web browser’s title bar.
+Remember, the title appears in search engines and the Web browser’s title bar.

 **For example:**
 TODO EXAMPLE CODE, TODO SERP IMAGE